akos-sereg/uConfig/Readme.md

 - security
   x validate email
   - force https
-  - jwt token secret to be read from config
+  x jwt token secret to be read from config
-  - mysql connection string to be read from environment variables
-  - check what happens if jwt validation fails
+  - mysql connection string to be read from environment variables x check what happens if jwt validation fails
   - logout: clear jwt from local storage, and invalidate on service
 - tech debt
   - remove old log items (eg. retain last 150 always for a device)